GM's Opel to halt production at two plants

 NEW YORK Oil prices fell about 1 percent on Friday as worries about rising U.S. supplies outweighed OPEC pledges to boost compliance with output curbs.

-FRANKFURT General Motors Co's (GM.N) ailing German unit, Opel, will cut the hours of several thousand workers at two of its four plants in response to a drop in demand for cars in Europe.
+FRANKFURT General Motors' (GM.N) ailing German unit Opel will cut the hours of several thousand workers at two of its four plants in response to a drop in demand for cars in Europe.

 Opel agreed with labour representatives to halt production for a total of 20 days at its main factory in Ruesselsheim and its component plant in Kaiserslautern between September and the end of the year, it said on Thursday, confirming an earlier report.

-GM lost $747 million (470 million pounds) on its European operations, which include Vauxhall in Britain, last year as a weak economy hit car sales in the region, forcing automakers to confront high fixed costs tied to running about 10 more car plants than needed in Europe, where demand for new vehicles is sliding.
+GM lost $747 million on its European operations, which include Vauxhall in Britain, last year as a weak economy hit car sales in the region, forcing it to confront high fixed costs and excess production capacity that equates to 10 plants.

 "The European automobile market is declining dramatically," Opel's head of personnel, Holger Kimmes, said in a statement, adding that flexible working hours were no longer sufficient to offset a decline in use of the Ruesselsheim factory.